MCKnute/js_typewriter_test/README.md

-js_scroll
+Javascript Typewriter Effect
 =========

-Exercise for the CodingDojo's Javascript course.
-See the learning platform to see how you should improve the codes.
-There are several bugs with the codes which are intentional. :)
+This was a simple exercise for the CodingDojo's Javascript course.
+Enjoy!